Search: 138 results

 Now when Joab saw that their forces were in position against him in front and at his back, he took the best of the men of Israel and put them in line against the Aramaeans;

-And he said, If the Syrians be too strong for me, then thou shalt help me: but if the children of Ammon be too strong for thee, then I will come and help thee.
+And he said, If the Syrians shall be too strong for me, then thou shalt help me: but if the children of Ammon shall be too strong for thee, then I will come and help thee.

 When the Ammonites saw that the Arameans had fled, they too fled before Abishai and entered the city.
 So Joab withdrew from the attack against the Ammonites and went to Jerusalem.